In this short tutorial, you’ll see how to delete a file or folder using Python.

 Example 2: Delete an empty folder

-Now I have a folder called ‘DeleteMe’ that is stored on my desktop, under this path:
+Now suppose that you have an empty folder called ‘DeleteMe’ that is stored under the following path:

 import os os.rmdir(r'C:\Users\Ron\Desktop\DeleteMe')